zibethinus/machine-learning-books/README.md

 For readers who want a deeper theoretical understanding or who are tackling advanced topics in machine learning and deep learning, consider these texts:

 - [**Deep Learning** by Ian Goodfellow, Yoshua Bengio, and Aaron Courville](/2-intermediate-to-advanced/Deep%20Learning%20by%20Ian%20Goodfellow,%20Yoshua%20Bengio,%20and%20Aaron%20Courville.pdf)
   Often regarded as the “bible” of deep learning, it provides comprehensive coverage of the mathematical and conceptual foundations behind neural networks and deep learning methods.
+[Free official PDF](https://www.deeplearningbook.org/)

 - [**Pattern Recognition and Machine Learning** by Christopher M. Bishop](/2-intermediate-to-advanced/Pattern%20Recognition%20and%20Machine%20Learning%20by%20Christopher%20M.%20Bishop.pdf)